15+ Intense Yandere Boy Anime Characters (Male Yandere List)

 Kanato Sakamaki — Diabolik Lovers

-Kanato Sakamaki - Diabolic Lovers
+Kanato Sakamaki Diabolik Lovers yandere boy character

 Kanato is unsettling because he’s emotionally childish but physically dangerous.
 The tantrums, the possessiveness, the violence—he’s a yandere who feels unpredictable in a way that’s genuinely scary.